10 Snakes With Deadly Toad Toxin Resistance

 Source: public domain

-Nerodia rhombifer was the subject of a great comparison experiment.
-It was fed doses of the bufadienolide Gamabufotalin in comparison with gopher snakes, which have no resistance.
-Gopher snakes rolled over and died rapidly, but it took 20 times the quantity to cause harm in diamondback watersnakes.
-Nerodia rhombifer is somewhat wasting its resistance, as its main food supply is actually fish, with a side helping of amphibians like American bullfrogs.
-Toads are only an occasional meal, yet it can still swallow them without harm.
+The gopher snakes rolled over and died rapidly, but it took 20 times the quantity of bufotoxins to cause harm in diamondback watersnakes.
+Nerodia rhombifer is actually wasting its resistance somewhat, as its main food supply is fish, with a side helping of amphibians like American bullfrogs.
+Toads are only an occasional meal, yet this species can still swallow them without harm.

 8 Spotted night adder